garden-io/garden/docs/reference/module-types/container.md

 [services](#services) > localMode

-Specifies necessary configuration details of the local service which will replace a target remote service in the k8s cluster.
+Specifies necessary configuration details of the local application which will replace a target remote service in the k8s cluster.

 The target service in the k8s cluster will be replaced by a proxy container with an ssh server running, and the reverse port forwarding will be automatically configured to route the traffic to the local service and back.